zebetul/my-portfolio/README.md

-# My Portfolio Website
+# Portfolio Website

 [cristisebeni.dev](https://cristisebeni.dev/)

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experiences as a junior JavaScript software developer.
+This project showcases my skills, projects, and experiences as a JavaScript software developer.

 ## About Me